Newton Methods in Generalized Nash Equilibrium Problems with Applications to Game-Theoretic Model Predictive Control: Application to CG-MPC

-\end{thm} \begin{proof} The proof is analogous to the proof of Lemma 1 in \cite{liao2020time} by noticing that $\mathcal{T}$ from the developed Newton methods are at least Q-quadratically convergent and are locally ISS to disturbances. \end{proof} \begin{remark} Theorem \ref{thm:bounded_error} states that the tracking error $e(t)$ remains bounded along the trajectory of time- (and agent-) distributed CG-MPC solver and could be made arbitrarily small by increasing $K$.
-Other closed-loop properties of the CG-MPC system such as the ISS of the interconnected plant-solver system when external disturbances to the plant \eqref{equ:basic_dynamics} exist, and the constraint satisfaction under appropriate conditions can also be established analogous to \cite{liao2020time} thanks to the Q-quadratic convergence and the locally ISS property of the developed Newton methods. \end{remark}
+\begin{remark} Theorem \ref{thm:bounded_error} states that the tracking error $e(t)$ of the CG-MPC solver remains bounded for all $t$ and could be made arbitrarily small by increasing $K$.
+Other closed-loop properties, such as the ISS of the interconnected plant-solver system against external disturbances to the plant, and the constraint satisfaction, can be established analogously to \cite{liao2020time}, thanks to the $Q$-quadratic convergence and the ISS property of the developed Newton-type methods. \end{remark}